daczarne/legion/README.md

 </p>
 <!-- markdownlint-enable MD033-->

-This project is a collection of classes that help you organize your kingdom in Legion.

 ## The `Building` class

 The `Building` class is used to represent an instance of a building.
 Cities can be created from lists of buildings or